 This page is the result of several different tests done over a period of several months.
-The testing was done using different amplifiers under different conditions, so the results may not be directly comparable, however in each of the amps used the transformer is by far the limiting factor.
+The testing was done using different amplifiers under different conditions,

 I have begun a more controlled transformer testing experiment using the test amp shown at the bottom of the page to evaluate about 500 pounds of transformers.
 That testing was performed to find the right transformer to use in the Tubelab SSE amp.
 Transformers for several budgets are considered.
 The testing is here.